Markets

 This forecast indicates limited volatility for the pair, reflecting expectations that both U.S. and Singaporean monetary policies will likely maintain a balanced stance, with the Singapore dollar holding steady against the U.S. dollar as economic conditions remain stable in both regions.

-As of December 2025, USD/SGD is trading at approximately 1.28, hovering near the September low.
+As of February 2026, USD/SGD is trading at approximately 1.26, hovering near the September low.

-Recent data supports this outlook.
+Recent data support this outlook.
 As of September 2025, Singapore's core inflation stood at a subdued 0.4% year-on-year, while headline CPI was also low at 0.7%.
 These trends have helped alleviate concerns about overheating inflation, further reinforcing the expectation of a stable SGD over the medium term.

 Source: Singapore Department of Statistics